 Here's some information to help you get ready for your appointment, and know what to expect from your health care provider.

 Before your appointment, write a list that answers the following questions:

-- What medications and supplements do you take on a regular basis?
+- What medications and supplements do you or your child take on a regular basis?

 What to expect from your doctor

-- Have you had similar lesions in the past?
+- Have you or your child had similar bumps in the past?

-- Has anyone close to you had similar lesions?
+- Has anyone close to you or your child had similar bumps?